kevdogg/SSH-Certificates/README.md

 ### **HOST CERTIFICATES BACKGROUND**

-During the process of installing the ssh daemon. ssh host keys are automatically generated and are created within the /etc/ssh diretory.
+During the process of installing the ssh daemon, ssh host keys are automatically generated and are created within the /etc/ssh diretory.
 Typically the keys that are generated are the following:

   - ssh_host_dsa_key / ssh_host_dsa_key.pub